Here's how to hire a nanny from start to finish

 You often just know when you have the right candidate.
 Trust your instincts if you really connect with one nanny over another.
 Just make sure you let the other applicants know the position has been filled.
 You can certainly propose a trial period of a week or two in case the situation just doesn't pan out.
 Just work that into your contract.

 Now that you're a household employer, you're responsible for paying employer taxes.
 Familiarize yourself with the nanny tax and why it's important to hire your nanny as an employee not as an independent contractor.
 You can even use our nanny tax calculator to help you estimate how much you can expect to pay in employment taxes, as well as calculate any possible tax breaks you may be eligible for!

 Determine if you want to organize the taxes on your own or use a comprehensive tax and payroll service, such as Care.com HomePay.

 File notice with your state that you've hired an employee and have your nanny fill out a W-4 form for tax withholding.

 And while you're at it, set up your own Federal Employer Identification Number if you don't already have one.
 See our nanny tax requirements by state to understand everything that is involved with being a household employer.

 You should also understand what kind of insurance coverage is adequate for your new employee.
 Consult with your insurance broker to make sure you have enough umbrella insurance now that you have someone working for you in your home.

 10. Write a contract

 Everyone who hires a nanny should have a nanny contract.
 The contract protects your family and the nanny as well.
-This is the place to spell out everything: salary, job requirements, hours, expectations, etc. The more detailed your contract, the better.
+This is the place to spell out everything: salary, employment benefits, job requirements, hours, expectations, etc. The more detailed your contract, the better.
 Discuss it with your nanny and let her weigh in.